MattDunbar/spree-guides/content/api/orders.md

 ## Show

-To view the details for a single product, make a request using that order\'s number:
+To view the details for a single order, make a request using that order\'s number:

 ```text
 GET /api/orders/R123456789```